Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 The major difference is in the way those Influence Weights are calculated.

 Influence Weights that are calculated when using Armature Deform With Envelope Weights parenting are calculated entirely visually using Bone Envelopes.

-(See figure 28).
+.. _fig-view3d-parent-envelope:

 .. figure:: /images/TN-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 28 - Single Armature Bone in Edit Mode with Envelope Weight display enabled.
+   Single Armature Bone in Edit Mode with Envelope Weight display enabled.

    The gray volume around the bone is the Bone Envelope.

-Figure 28 shows a single Armature Bone in Edit Mode with Envelope Weight activated.
+Fig. :ref:`fig-view3d-parent-envelope` shows a single Armature Bone in Edit Mode with Envelope Weight activated.
 The gray semi-transparent volume around the bone is the Bone Envelope.

 Any Child Object that has vertices inside the volume of the Bone Envelope will be influenced by the Parent Object Armature when the Armature Deform With Envelope Weights operator is used.
 Any vertices outside the Bone Envelope volume will not be influenced.
-(See figure 29).
+When the bones are transformed in Pose Mode the results are very different.

 .. figure:: /images/TO-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 29 - two sets of Armatures each with three bones, the first set has all vertices inside the Bone Envelope, the second did not.
+   Two sets of Armatures each with three bones.
-   When the bones are transformed in Pose Mode the results are very different.

 The default size of the Bone Envelope volume does not extend very far from the surface of a bone;
 You can alter the size of the Bone Envelope volume by clicking on the body of the bone you want to alter, switch to Edit Mode or Pose Mode and then pressing :kbd:`Ctrl-Alt-S` then drag your mouse left or right and the Bone Envelope volume will alter accordingly.
-See figure 30.

 .. figure:: /images/TP-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 30 - Single Armature Bone with various different Bone Envelope sizes.
+   Single Armature Bone with various different Bone Envelope sizes.

 You can also alter the Bone Envelope volume by selecting the Bone you wish to alter and switching to Edit Mode or Pose Mode, then navigate to :menuselection:`Properties Editor --> Bone --> Deform --> Envelope --> Distance` then enter a new value into it.
-(See figure 31).

 .. figure:: /images/TQ-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 31 - :menuselection:`Properties Editor --> Bone --> Deform Panel --> Envelope --> Distance`.
+   Envelope distance.

 Altering the Bone Envelope volume does not alter the size of the Armature Bone just the range